EleutherAI/openwebtext2/README.md

 Much of this code was written by @researcher2, with inspiration and some straight copying of the scraping code found at https://github.com/yet-another-account/openwebtext/. @sdtblck kindly put together the Colab notebook.

 # Processing Status
 All years have been scraped.
-Currently running url dedupe on the scrapes.
-After that will come metadata merge and removal of scrapes with score below 3.
-Finally we will perform content deduplication with minhash lsh.
+Scrapes have been deduped based on URL.
+Scrapes have had reddit metadata merged in
+Currently generating document minhashes (10 hash functions) based on 5 grams for all scrapes

 | Year       | Months | Responsible         | Status     |
 | :--------: | :----: | :-----------------: | :--------: |